kristopolous/TickTick/README.md

 # Introduction

-TickTick enables you to put JSON in your bash scripts.
+TickTick enables you to put JSON in bash scripts.
 Yes, just encapsulate them with two back-ticks.

+**Note: This is just a fun hack.** You may want to consider using mature languages like Ruby or Perl to solve actual real life problems.
+Oh who am I kidding, I use whitespace and brainfuck every day.

 # Example